 Hogmanay is what we Scots call New Year's Eve - 31 December - the big night that marks the arrival of the new year.
 Its origins reach back to the celebration of the winter solstice among the Vikings with wild parties in late December.

 But whatever the scale of the event and wherever it's held, Scotland's Hogmanay celebrations guarantee a warm welcome and more new friends than you ever knew you had, all in a frenzy of goodwill!
 For an unforgettable Hogmanay break, it's got to be Scotland.

 Three days of fantastic atmosphere and unforgettable memories.
 It must be experienced to be believed!

 30 December - Torchlight procession

 Join the revellers and get the party started!
 In Scotland, New Year's carousing gets underway when thousands of torch-bearers join Up Helly Aa's Vikings, pipes and drums.
-Together, they march through the heart of Edinburgh with flaming torches, creating a river of fire from the historic Royal Mile to the son et lumiére and fireworks finale on Calton Hill that wonderfully illuminates the city.
+Together, they march through the heart of Edinburgh with flaming torches, creating a river of fire down the historic Royal Mile to Holyrood Park for the finale and closing celebrations.

 31 December - Hogmanay Street Party